Lexhunger/Eldra-v2/README.md

 Goal: a cute-but-cosmic companion with expressive pixel-art eyes, procedural moods, subtle animation, ambient effects, and eventual light physical motion.

 ## Eye Animation System (Eldra-V2)
-Eldra’s face is driven by a modular eye engine that swaps between two renderers: CHIBI mode uses tiny 11×11 pixel-art eyes (scaled up and redrawn in small regions), while ELDRITCH mode is a full-screen cosmic eye with layered textures and procedural pulses.
-The system is built to sustain 60 FPS on the round 480×480 RGB panel.
+Eldra's face is driven by a modular eye engine that swaps between two renderers: CHIBI mode uses tiny 11x11 pixel-art eyes (scaled up and redrawn in small regions), while ELDRITCH mode is a full-screen cosmic eye with layered textures and procedural pulses.
+The system is built to sustain 60 FPS on the round 480x480 RGB panel.

 Moods and rune modifiers steer idle clip selection, palette swaps, and how strongly the eyes react to sensors.
 A cowl-mounted magnet + reed switch controls the signature transformation: hat on keeps Eldra in CHIBI, hat off triggers an animated merge and reveal into ELDRITCH, with a mirrored sequence on return.

-Full design details—modes, moods, renderers, transform flow, assets, and roadmap—are documented in `docs/eldra_eyes_animation.md`.
+Full design details - modes, moods, renderers, transform flow, assets, and roadmap - are documented in `docs/eldra_eyes_animation.md`.

 ## Project Goals
 **Phase 1 - Core Display + Eyes**